-If you have a small-to-medium sized fleet, it might seem economical to manage vehicle maintenance issues by yourself.
-But a DIY approach involves hands-on and time-consuming tasks.
+If you have a small-to-medium sized fleet, it might seem economical to manage vehicle maintenance issues on your own.
+But a DIY approach often involves hands-on and time-consuming tasks.

-For these, and many more reasons, many companies hand off maintenance duties to a fleet management company (FMC), like Foss National Leasing.
-By allowing an FMC handle your general fleet maintenance issues, you'll be free to focus on actual business operations, and save money in the process.
+For this reason, many companies hand off maintenance duties to a fleet management company (FMC), like the team here at Foss National Leasing.
+By allowing us to handle your general fleet maintenance issues, you'll be free to focus on actual business operations, and save money in the process.

 SAVE TIME, BOOST EFFICIENCY WITH A FLEET MAINTENANCE PROGRAM

 On a day-to-day level, how does our vehicle maintenance program work?
 Let's imagine that one of your drivers notices a vehicle problem, such as grinding brakes or the "check engine" light suddenly turning on.